Hinterhaeltiger/Create-Explore-Build-Autmate/README.md

 With all of these, I don't think you'll get bored very quickly.

+## Where can i download the pack?
+The modpack is hosted on [Modrinth](https://modrinth.com/modpack/ceba/).

 ## Support
 Should you experience any mod compatibility related issues, hit me up on the [Discord server](https://discord.gg/M3sxgmxt).